voxel51/fiftyone/examples/image_uniqueness.md

 ## Omit near-duplicate samples from the dataset

+Next, we'll show how to omit visually similar samples from a dataset.

-Now, use the App to select visually similar samples and then omit them from the dataset.
+First, use the App to select visually similar samples.

 Assuming the visually similar samples are currently selected in the App, we can easily add a `duplicate` tag to these samples via Python: